gentoo/qt/README.md

 directory, rename it (to prevent portage error on set redefinition), and customize it to your own wishes.

-If you have questions, you can find us on IRC in #gentoo-qt on Freenode or at [qt@gentoo.org](mailto:qt@gentoo.org).
+If you have questions, you can find us on IRC in #gentoo-qt on Libera.chat or at [qt@gentoo.org](mailto:qt@gentoo.org).

 Bugs should be reported on https://bugs.gentoo.org.
 Be sure to include